tphan29/DatabaseProject/README.md

-# Urgent Care relational redatabase project
+# Urgent care clinic relational database project
 Repo for class project updated for personal use